alberand/Blog/content/hc-05_connect_to_linux.md

     <img class="image" alt="HC-05 Bluetooth module" style="max-width: 700px; max-height: 400px;" src="{static}/images/008-hc-05-overall.png">
 </div>

-For convenience you can add a `udev` rule to have a nice name for your device.
+For convenience you can add a `udev` rule to have a nice name for your device instead of `/dev/rfcomm0`.
 The name is specified in the `SYMLINK` attribute.
 For example:

 ```console
 $ cat /etc/udev/rules.d/80-blueled.rules